 All grant applications are assessed by a cross-section of the Event Production Team, including the Art department and Theme Camp leads.

-IN 2019 WE HAVE TWO GRANT SCHEMES:
+FOR 2019 WE HAD TWO GRANT SCHEMES:

 A Major Grant of $750, intended for a single large-scale built project (NOW CLOSED)